ShreeyaJaiswal/ParTech-Unengagged-users/README.md

-# Customer's classification using both unsupervsed and supervised learning techniques.
+# Unengagged Users
-Data science project to identify unengagged users
+It's a data science project with an aim to identify less involved customers using both unsupervised and supervised learning algorithm.